DocOfi/datasciencecoursera/Getting_and_Cleaning_Data/README.md

 #### Course Description

-This repository contains my course project 2 submitted through GitHub for the course [Getting and Cleaning Data]("https://www.coursera.org/course/getdata") in Coursera.
+This folder contains my course project 2 submitted through GitHub for the course [Getting and Cleaning Data]("https://www.coursera.org/course/getdata") in Coursera.
 This is the third course in the Johns Hopkins Data Science Specialization.
 The objective of the course is to teach the learner how to gather, clean, and manage data from a variety of sources using R.

 [<img src="https://coursera-course-photos.s3.amazonaws.com/6d/aac7c069b611e39de639278c4f9dba/ObtainingData.jpg">](https://d3njjcbhbojbot.cloudfront.net/api/utilities/v1/imageproxy/)